 Awesome!
 You’ve successfully created a Liferay Workspace in Liferay IDE!
 If you’re using Liferay Developer Studio, you can also create a workspace during initial start-up.

 The Liferay Workspace perspective is intended for Gradle development for Liferay Portal CE 7.0 modules.
 Since Liferay Workspaces are used for Gradle based development and the Liferay Plugins perspective is intended for the Plugins SDK and Ant based development, the two perspectives are independent of each other.

 You’ll find your new workspace in the Project Explorer and your Liferay server (if you created it) in the Servers menu.
 It’s important to note that an Eclipse workspace can only have one Liferay Workspace project.

 You can configure your workspace’s module presentation by switching between the default Hierarchical or Flat views.
 To do this, navigate to the Project Explorer’s View Menu (), select Projects Presentation and then select the presentation mode you’d like to display.
 The Hierarchical view displays subfolders and subprojects under the workspace project, whereas the Flat view displays the workspace’s modules separately from the workspace.

-If you’ve already created a Liferay Workspace and you’d like to import it into your existing Dev Studio, you can do so by navigating to File → Import → Liferay → Liferay Workspace Project.
+If you’ve already created a Liferay Workspace and you’d like to import it into your existing IDE, you can do so by navigating to File → Import → Liferay → Liferay Workspace Project.
 Then click Next and browse for your workspace project.
 Once you’ve selected you workspace, click Finish.

 Congratulations!
-You’ve learned how to create and configure a Liferay Workspace using Liferay Dev Studio.
-Now that your workspace is created, you can begin creating Liferay projects.
+You’ve learned how to create and configure a Liferay Workspace using Liferay IDE.
+Now that your workspace is created, you can begin creating Liferay plugins.